Standards Of Practice

 treatments on the animal(s) and concluding the results

 unacceptable.
-The might vary considerable vary within
+This might vary considerably even within

 the context of an adequate VCPR according to the type

-of client, type of animal, area of country background
+of client, type of animal, area of country, background

 of the animal(s), type of problem, etc. Documentation